 You can find out more by visiting the National Deer-Vehicle Collisions Project.

 Deer can range over wide areas so land managers need to cooperate with their neighbours and local deer management groups.

 We partner in the Deer Initiative, which works towards having a sustainable and well-managed wild deer population in England and Wales.

 How can I deter deer from my land?

 Although many people enjoy having an opportunity to see deer close by, others may not welcome deer on their land, as they can cause damage to plants, flowers, trees and shrubs.

 Browsing can help maintain plant diversity in woodlands, but over-browsing can have a negative effect.
-In some areas deer have eaten the bushes that form the woodland understory, resulting in a loss of cover for nesting birds.
+In some areas, deer have eaten woodland bushes and shrubs (known as the understory), resulting in a loss of cover for nesting birds.